rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 2. **Control Groups (cgroups)**

+A mechanism provided by linux kernel to control how much of a certain resource(s) can be consumed by a given process(es).

-Docker uses _cgroups_ know as control groups to control how much resources each container could use.
+Docker uses _cgroups_ to control how much resources each container could use.

 It's a Linux kernel feature which allow processes to be organized into hierarchical group whose usage of various types of resource can then be limited and monitored.

+Some of the common resources we can control with cgroups:

+- Memory
+- Network
+- CPU
+- I/Ops

 ```bash
 # to see all available cgroups